SimVascular/svFSIplus/tests/cases/cep/square_AP_2d/README.md

 # **Problem Description**

-Solve electrophysiology inside a 2D plane.
-The Aliev-Panfilov model is used to describe the cell activation.
-For more information regarding the model please refer to the following publication:

-> S. Göktepe and E. Kuhl.
-Computational modeling of cardiac electrophysiology: A novel finite
-> element approach.
-International Journal for Numerical Methods in Engineering, 79(2):156–
-> 178, jul 2009.

-The input file `svFSI.inp` follows the master input file [`svFSI_master.inp`](./svFSI_master.inp) as a template.
-Some specific input options are discussed below:
+Simulate the propagation of an electrical signal inside a 2D plane using the ten-Tusscher-Panfilov cell activation model.

 ## Pacemaker and Non-Pacemaker Cells

-The Aliev-Panfilov model is developed to model the non-pacemaker myocytes, which need to receive stimulus from neighboring cells to start the depolarization.
-In this example, instead of using a different electrophysiological model for the pacemaker cells, we add external stimulus to the Aliev-Panfilov model in a small group of cells so that they can behave like pacemaker cells and initiate the wave propagation.
-This is achieved through `Domain` object.
+The Aliev-Panfilov cell activation model is used to represent non-pacemaker myocytes, cells which need to receive stimulus from neighboring cells in order to start the depolarization (action potential begins with the voltage becoming more positive).

+The pacemaker cells initiating a cardiac action potential are simulated by applying an external stimulus to a region representing a group of cells using an Aliev-Panfilov cell activation model.

+This group of pacemaker cells is defined in the solver input XML file using a `Domain`

+ `Domain` object.

 ```
    Domain file path: mesh/h0.25/domain_info.dat